-Installing the Mini ATX PSU for Raspberry Pi
+Installing the Mini ATX PSU II - Cool for Raspberry Pi

-The purpose of the Mini ATX PSU is to back power your Raspberry Pi from an ATX style desktop power.
-Therefore, you must not plug the Raspberry Pi into any other power supply while the Mini ATX PSU is installed otherwise damage to your Raspberry Pi WILL occur.
+The purpose of the Mini ATX PSU II - Cool is to back power your Raspberry Pi from an ATX style desktop power supply.
+Therefore, you must not plug the Raspberry Pi into any other power supply while the Mini ATX PSU II - Cool is installed otherwise damage to your Raspberry Pi WILL occur.

-You will install the Mini ATX PSU in this order:
+You will install the Mini ATX PSU II - Cool in this order:

 - 1. Unbox the Raspberry Pi.
 Assemble those components and install the latest operating system per the given instructions. - 2.
 Use a recommended power supply to verify that the OS boots up properly. - 3.
 Download and install recommended operating system updates. - 4.
 Enable I2C through the operating system Configuration Panel. - 5.
 Shutdown the operating system from the main menu. - 6.
 Disconnect power supply. - 7.
-Mount the Mini ATX PSU to the GPIO header on the Raspberry Pi with the supplied mounting kit: - a.
-If you're using the extra tall stacking header, note that there are four extra nuts.
-These are used as spacers and are screwed onto the male ends of the standoffs to give the standoffs their proper height. - b.
-Connect the Mini ATX PSU to the ATX power supply, power LED and power button. - c.
+Mount the Mini ATX PSU II Cool to the GPIO header on the Raspberry Pi with the supplied mounting kit: - a.
+If you're using the extra tall stacking header, note that there are four washers.
+These are used as spacers to give the standoffs their proper height. - b.
+Connect the Mini ATX PSU II Cool to the ATX power supply, power LED and power button.

+- c.
 Turn on the ATX power supply.
 You should notice that the power and Boot Ok LEDs flash in quick succession.
-This indicates that the Mini ATX PSU is now ready to use. - 8.
+This indicates that the Mini ATX PSU II Cool is now ready to use. - 8.
 Turn on power to the Raspberry Pi by depressing the power button.
 Allow the Raspberry Pi to boot up.
-The Mini ATX PSU will now be waiting for the Boot Ok command from the Raspberry Pi.

-- 9. Run "sudo i2cdetect -y 1" in the command window to verify that the Mini ATX PSU is found at the default address of 0x5A on the I2C bus. - 10.
+The Mini ATX PSU II Cool will now be waiting for the Boot Ok command from the Raspberry Pi. - 9.
+Run "sudo i2cdetect -y 1" in the command window to verify that the Mini ATX PSU II Cool is found at the default address of 0x5A on the I2C bus. - 10.
 Install the required boot script on to the Raspberry Pi.
-When you install the boot script, the service that listens for the Mini ATX PSU will start up and send a Boot Ok command to the Mini ATX PSU. - 11.
+When you install the boot script, the service that listens for the Mini ATX PSU II Cool will start up and send a Boot Ok command to the Mini ATX PSU II Cool.
+The Boot Ok LED should now illuminate. - 11.
 Reboot by typing 'sudo reboot' in the command window.
 Alternatively, depress the power button for a half a second then release.
-When the Raspberry Pi reboots, the Boot Ok LED will now illuminate and the Mini ATX PSU will be waiting for a power down request.
+When the Raspberry Pi reboots, the Boot Ok LED will now illuminate and the Mini ATX PSU II Cool will be waiting for a power down request.

-Installing the Mini ATX PSU Boot Script
+Installing the Mini ATX PSU II - Cool Boot Script